isomerpages/pa-cdcse/_what-we-do/Health/SEEDs of Wellness.md

 </div>
 <ul data-tight="true" class="tight">
 <li>
-<p>The musical and skit are curated to raise awareness and promote a deeper
+<p>The musical and skit were curated to raise awareness and promote a deeper
 understanding of mental well-being issues through relatable characters who overcome adversity.
 Additionally, they aim to alleviate feelings of loneliness often associated with mental well-being challenges.</p>